btarg/btarg/README.md

 The plugin also **observed more general information about the players **in the server: for instance, if that player had asked more generally for "something useful," and they were low on health, they might recieve food or a healing potion to restore it.

+> Why I stopped working on this

-Other, better alternatives for this idea exist, however I was **one of the first to implement** this particular idea in code.
+Other, better alternatives for this idea exist, however I was **one of the first to implement** this particular idea in code, and I learned a lot about implementing **"Tools"** for large language models like **GPT-4.**

 ### [Unity Ink game](https://github.com/btarg/UnityInkGame) (Old)
 This unnamed 3D first-person exploration game was heavily dialogue-centric.
 It featured a **Quake level importer** so I could make levels with [Trenchbroom](https://trenchbroom.github.io/), which while adapted from existing open-source code, was highly customised to allow me to place **Invisible walls, triggers and Unity prefabs** within the Trenchbroom editor.

 This was also my first experience **creating UI for a game,** which I believe turned out very well: the game features an Undertale-inspired and DOS-like main menu, pause menu, and functioning dialogue boxes using the [Ink](https://www.inklestudios.com/ink/) scripting language.
 The UI looked great and was easy to navigate with multiple control methods.

+> Why I stopped working on this

 I abandoned work on this game after I decided that the gameplay was lacking.
 I had not created a Game Design Document for this project like I later did for **Project Requiem,** which severely hindered my ability to craft a fun experience.
 I have used this as a valuable lesson for projects since, and have been creating more **detailed documentation for both systems and narratives** in current projects.